A Deterministic Framework for Neural Network Quantum States in Quantum Chemistry: Results and Discussion

 \subsection{Chromium Dimer}

 The chromium dimer (\ce{Cr2}) serves as a benchmark for balancing strong static and dynamic correlation.
-We computed the ground state energy at a bond length of $1.5$ \AA{} using the Ahlrichs SV basis set.
+We computed the ground-state energy at a bond length of $1.5$ \AA{} using the Ahlrichs SV basis set.
 To ensure comparability with Selected CI (HCI) \cite{li2020accurate}, DMRG \cite{olivares2015ab}, and stochastic NQS methods (SC-RBM \cite{li2024improved}, Transformer \cite{kan2025nnqs}), all calculations utilize identical molecular orbitals derived from CASSCF(12e, 12o).
-Results for the CAS(24e, 30o) and CAS(48e, 42o) active spaces are summarized in Table \ref{tab:cr2_energies_combined} and Figure \ref{fig:cr2_convergence}.
+Results for the CAS(24e, 30o) and CAS(48e, 42o) active spaces are summarized in Table~\ref{tab:cr2_energies_combined} and Figure~\ref{fig:cr2_convergence}.

 In the CAS(24e, 30o) system (System I, Hilbert space $\sim 7.5 \times 10^{15}$), the deterministic framework achieves lower variational energies with smaller subspace sizes compared to stochastic baselines.
-As shown in Figure \ref{fig:cr2_convergence}(a), at $|\mathcal{V}| = 8,192$, the PT2-corrected total energy ($-0.418002$ Ha) is lower than the CCSDTQ reference ($-0.406696$ Ha), suggesting the recovery of correlation energy from high-order excitations.
+As shown in Figure~\ref{fig:cr2_convergence}(a), at $|\mathcal{V}| = 8,192$, the PT2-corrected total energy ($-0.418002$ Ha) is lower than the CCSDTQ reference ($-0.406696$ Ha).
+This indicates that single-reference CCSDTQ is not a sufficiently stringent multireference benchmark for \ce{Cr2}; a more appropriate assessment relies on deviations from HCI and DMRG.
 Comparing the variational energy at similar subspace sizes, our result at $|\mathcal{V}| \approx 1.31 \times 10^5$ ($-0.392029$ Ha) is approximately $8$ mHa lower than the SC-RBM result ($-0.38396$ Ha), which employs a support of $\sim 1.75 \times 10^5$.
 Upon expanding $|\mathcal{V}|$ to $10^6$, the total energy converges to $-0.420278$ Ha, consistent with DMRG and FCIQMC limits.

 For the larger CAS(48e, 42o) active space (System II, Hilbert space $> 10^{23}$), single-reference CCSDTQ overestimates the energy by $\sim 14$ mHa relative to DMRG.
-Figure \ref{fig:cr2_convergence}(b) shows that the deterministic ansatz yields variational energies lower than reported Transformer results.
-The final total energy of $-0.442497$ Ha is within $2$ mHa of the statistical limits established by HCI and DMRG ($\approx -0.4445$ Ha).
+Figure~\ref{fig:cr2_convergence}(b) shows that the deterministic ansatz yields variational energies lower than reported Transformer results.
+The final total energy of $-0.442491$ Ha is within about $2$ mHa of the best available many-reference benchmarks from HCI and DMRG ($\approx -0.4445$ Ha).